EnterpriseDB/tpa/RELNOTES.md

   PGD-Always-ON` in `tpaexec-upgrade.md` in the documentation for details on the upgrade procedure.

+  Note: The upgrade procedure for camo enabled clusters is not yet supported.
+This support will come in a later release.

 - TPA-553 TPA support for v16 supported software

   v23.23 introduced the initial support for installing Postgres v16.